 - Wobenzym PS, three tablets three times a day on an empty stomach.
 Wobenzym is a blend of systemic enzymes.
 There isn’t much research behind it, but anecdotally I’ve found it to be helpful (in my own experience, and with patients) for joint pain and inflammation, and there isn’t much risk, so I decided to include it.
 Even if it’s a placebo, it’s safer than a lot of the other options!

 - CBD oil.
 CBD is the non-psychoactive component of the cannabis plant, and it is anti-inflammatory and analgesic.
 It is sold legally over the counter (for now; if the DEA gets its way, it won’t be for much longer) because it does not produce the “high” that THC does.
-We use it regularly with patients at CCFM, and I’m finding it to be helpful with the pain and with sleep (because of the pain).
+I use it regularly in my clinical work with patients, and I’m finding it to be helpful with the pain and with sleep (because of the pain).
 After extensive research on CBD products available today, Ojai Energetics Hemp Elixir is my top choice.
 It’s what I use myself and with my family, and what I recommend to most of my patients, because it’s effective, safe, and made from 100% organic ingredients.

 - Bone broth, one cup twice a day.
 Bone broth is rich in a variety of nutrients that support soft- and hard-tissue repair.
 I prefer the Kettle & Fire brand when we’re not making it ourselves.